Comprehensiveness Metrics for Automatic Evaluation of Factual Recall in Text Generation: Experiments

 \section{Experiments}

 We consider two types of experiments associated with comprehensiveness.
-First, we conduct a meta-evaluation of the comprehensiveness metrics themselves, assessing how reliable they are at identifying incomplete model responses.
-Second, we use the best-performing variants of our metrics to evaluate the comprehensiveness of several popular open-weight models when answering real-world user questions from the r/explainlikeimfive Reddit forum.
+First, we conduct a meta-evaluation (i.e., evaluation of the evaluator) assessing the reliability of our comprehensiveness metrics in identifying incomplete model responses.
+Second, we use the best-performing variants of our metrics to evaluate the comprehensiveness of several popular open-weight models when answering real-world user questions from the r/explainlikeimfive (ELI5) Reddit forum.